jiangtian616/JHenTai/README.md

 phone, Ipad and Windows computer.
 E-hentai apps I used before have several bugs, and I don't understand source code because I have no development experience with Android or ios, so I choose JHenTai to become my first Flutter Project.

 2022.08.20.
-After five months of development, JHenTai has gradually become more and more strong, and I have figured out some basic techniques of Flutter development, pushing me to completely refactor code include gallery page, reading page, download, etc. which are written at the beginning stage.
+After five months of development, JHenTai has gradually become more and more strong, and I have completely refactored some codes for gallery page, reading page, download, etc. which are written at the beginning stage.
 I tried my best to extract the commonality between different page and style to reduce coupling, in order to benefit the development of new features.
-I would be very grateful if any kind of you could give me some advice on coding style, design patterns or participate in the development of JHenTai.
+I would be very grateful if any kind of you could give me some advice on coding style, design patterns and anything related to Flutter development or participate in the development of JHenTai.

 ## References & Thanks